(w) Frederick E. Weatherly (m) Traditional. Adapted by Weatherly in 1913 (R) The Irish Tenors

 From glen to glen and down the mountain side.

-The summer’s gone and all the roses falling.
+The summer’s gone and all the roses dying.

 ‘Tis you, ’tis you must go and I must bide.